Things to Carry for Leh Ladakh Trip: Leh Ladakh Packing List

 Walking Trousers

-Buy some good quality, waterproof walking trousers or pants suitable for hiking.
+Buy some good quality, waterproof walking trousers or pants lined with fleece

 Cash